As a result, a digital marketing strategy needs to have a 360-degree view of the customer.

 When you take this into consideration, not having a presence in organic search engine results, or not being on the first page of Google for a keyword or phrase, makes finding your business difficult for your potential customers.

-To do this research use free tools like Google Search Console to see what your focus keywords are and then from there, you can determine your rankings.
+To do this research use free tools like Google Search Console, Google Analytics and Google Trends to see what your focus keywords are and then from there, you can determine your rankings.
 Track these rankings to see how you steadily improve and move up the ranks on target terms that drive valuable web traffic to your business.

 2: PPC (Pay Per Click Advertising)